- Home

-Whether you’re a first-time buyer or a homeowner looking to remortgage, the world of mortgages can feel riddled with pitfalls, and even making a small mistake could end up costing you dear.
+Whether you’re buying a property for the first time or you’re already a homeowner and looking to remortgage, even making a small mistake when you apply for a mortgage could end up costing you dear.

-That’s why we’ve put together this list of mortgage mistakes that anyone could make if they’re not careful – have a read to learn how to avoid getting caught out.
+That’s why we’ve put together this list of mortgage mistakes that it can be easy to make if you’re not careful – read on to find out how you can avoid getting caught out.

 1. Not checking your credit score